-The Fiat 500e is an electric-powered version of the Fiat 500 hatchback and represents a stylish entry in the growing electric car field.
+The Fiat 500e is an electric-powered version of the Fiat 500 hatchback and represents a stylish entry in the growing electric-car field.
 While the 500e's price is considerably higher than that of the standard 500, Fiat has tried to build value into it, making most of the regular-grade 500's optional features standard and dressing up the body with aerodynamic enhancements.
 Plus, when you add up all the possible federal, state and local tax incentives, the actual purchase price of a new Fiat 500e gets closer to that of a comparably equipped gasoline Fiat 500.

 One other major drawback involves the packaging of the battery and electrical systems, which gobbles up rear seat and cargo space and leaves the 500e with one of the smallest rear seats in existence.
 Even so, the Fiat 500e is an appealing choice for an electric car.
 For the moment, you'll need to dwell in California if you want to buy one, as Fiat has not announced plans to sell the 500e outside the Golden State.

-Current Fiat 500e Specs
+Current Fiat 500e

-The subcompact 500e debuted as a new model for 2013, and comes only as a two-door hatchback in a single, well-equipped trim level.
-The front wheels are powered by an 83-kilowatt electric motor generating 111 horsepower and 147 pound-feet of torque, with juice provided by a 24kWh lithium-ion battery.
-The EPA gives the Fiat 500e an energy consumption estimate of 29 kWh per 100 miles (the lower the kWh number, the better here), which translates to MPGe figures of 122 mpg city/108 mpg highway and 116 MPGe combined.
+The Fiat 500e is a subcompact two-door hatchback with front wheels powered by an 83-kilowatt electric motor generating 111 horsepower and 147 pound-feet of torque.
+Electricity is provided by a 24kWh lithium-ion battery.
+The EPA gives the Fiat 500e an energy consumption estimate of 29 kWh per 100 miles (the lower the kWh number, the better here), which translates to MPGe figures of 116 MPGe combined (122 city/108 highway).
 Estimated range is a livable 87 miles, according to the EPA.
 The 500e can fully recharge in less than 4 hours on a 240-volt outlet.
 However, if you have to plug into a 120-volt circuit (like a regular household plug) estimated charging time shoots up to "less than 24 hours."

 The 500e's eye-catching aerodynamic enhancements not only reduce drag, but they help make it quiet at speed, too.
 Even the regenerative brakes feel very natural.
 The only major dynamic shortcoming is the 500e's overboosted steering, which offers little feedback and makes the car less fun to toss around corners than the regular 500.
 The Fiat 500e is otherwise enjoyable from behind the wheel thanks to its small dimensions, tightly tuned suspension and instant-on power.

-Read the most recent 2014 FIAT 500e review.
+Read the most recent 2016 FIAT 500e review.